mattoattacko/lecture-code/401-js/refactor/README.md

 ## Course Lecture / Classroom Rhythm Suggestions

-Instead of daily labs, the proposal here is to teach it up and give them practice assignments for 4 days (which should take them a max of 3-4 hours) which cement the concepts through refactoring, adjustments, and generally diving it ... and then on Friday, assign a project lab which is due Sunday at midnight -- which is an assembly of all that was taught so far.
-So, 4 "daily pracice sessions" and a bigger "build it" lab for each week.
-Suggestion: Have them pair up on the weekly project.

-Practice labs are to be due at midnight each day and locked down (no re-submits).
-From a grading standpoint, each of them could be worth 5 points, and the weekend lab worth 30, so it's 50 points for each week for lecture code.

-Most weeks, there is also a new Data Structure taught on Friday, which is also due on Sunday.
-Thats generally a shorter lecture, so from a scheduling perspective, the students should have a solid 7 hours on Friday to pair up on the project lab each week.
-The DSA Implementation should be done solo, over the weekend.

-In looking at grading and points, there are 50 points per week from lecture/practice assignments, and 30 points for DSAs (20 from whiteboarding, and 10 for implmenting the new data structure).
-That's a total of 80 points.
+  - Lectures will introduce 2 new topics each day
+    - Supportive, non-dependent concept (EDD, uploads, modules, css, generic component, etc)
+    - Bigger Concept (i.e. mongoose/ORM)
+  - ~Daily Labs~
+    - Daily Code Challenges and Practice (~3-4 hours / 5 points each)
+    - Katas, refactorings, mods made to the demo/lecture code
+  - Daily DSA Code Challenge (2-3 hours / 5 points each)
+  - Weekly DSA Implementation (10 Points)
+    - Assigned Friday, Due Monday 9am.
+  - Weekly Project (paired) (30 Points)
+    - Assigned Friday, Due Monday 9am.
+    - Based on the topics of the week, this is a build using all of the new material/components

+**Thoughs on Grading**
+Based on the above, there are 80 points per week (20+10 DSA, 20 Practice Labs, 30 Project).
 Currently, we separate code from whiteboards (15%/10%) and this point structure roughly matches that both in terms of time spent and point values.
-Do we want to further simplify this and make "Code" (which covers all of it) just be 25%?
+Do we want to further simplify this and make them "Code Assignments" (which covers all of it) just be 25%?

-Lecture Schedule (M-Th)
+**Lecture Schedule (M-Th)**
 - :05 - Housekeeping and Preview
 - :30 - Whiteboard / DSA Review
 - :15 - Lightning Talk (Student)